PreibischLab/STIM/README.md

 ## Cite STIM

-If you use STIM in your research, please cite our [publication](https://www.biorxiv.org/content/10.1101/2021.12.07.471629v1):
+If you use STIM in your research, please cite our [publication](https://www.biorxiv.org/content/10.1101/2021.12.07.471629):

-> Preibisch, S., Karaiskos, N., & Rajewsky, N. (2021).
-Image-based representation of massive spatial transcriptomics datasets. bioRxiv.
+> Preibisch, S., Innerberger, M., Leon-Perinan, D., Karaiskos, N., & Rajewsky, N. (2024).
+Scalable image-based visualization and alignment of spatial transcriptomics datasets. bioRxiv.

 ## Wrapping in Python